 ⚠️ Encryption and Single Log Out are not supported.

-(updated with every new authentication via SSO, used when present):
+(updated with every new authentication via SSO, used when present/available)

-Enable SSO in Miro
+How to enable SSO in your Miro settings

 - SAML Sign-in URL (in most cases it opens your Identity Provider's page where your end-users are to enter their credentials)